rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

     helm init --upgrade --service-account tiller
     ```
 - **Upgrades to v2.0.7+ only: check system namespace locations**
-     Starting in v2.0.7, Rancher introduced the `system` project, which is a project that's automatically created to store important namespaces that Kubernetes needs to operate.
+     Starting in v2.0.7, Rancher introduced the `System` project, which is a project that's automatically created to store important namespaces that Kubernetes needs to operate.
 During upgrade to v2.0.7+, Rancher expects these namespaces to be unassigned from all projects.
 Before beginning upgrade, check your system namespaces to make sure that they're unassigned to [prevent cluster networking issues]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/namespace-migration/#preventing-cluster-networking-issues).

 ## Upgrade Rancher